 The dentist will assess your teeth and gums.
 If you have gum disease you have to treat the gum disease first.
-Then impressions of your teeth are taken and sent to the lab to make models.
-The model is a duplicate mouth, used by the dentist to analyse and decide what shape of dental veneer to make.
+Then impressions of your teeth are taken and sent to the lab to make plaster models.
+The dentist will use the models to analyse and decide what shape of dental veneer to make.

 Sometimes the dentist may reshape the gum using a soft tissue laser.
-This provides for symmetry and a beautiful smile after the procedure.
+This provides symmetry of the gum shape and a beautiful smile.
 Once the gum heals, the dental professional prepares the teeth.
 This involves taking off a thin layer of enamel on the front surface of the tooth.
 A final impression is then taken and sent to the lab to make the veneer.